tw93/Pake/README_EN.md

 In addition, it supports double clicking the head to switch to full screen, and dragging the head to move the window

+## Bugs
+- It cannot be installed to C:\Program File under Windows, and it will crash directly.
+It is recommended to install to another directory, such as D:\Program Files.
+- Under Linux, cookies cannot be stored temporarily, that is, the data will be cleared after the application is closed, and the account will be automatically released.

 ## Development

 Refer to the [Tauri documentation](https://tauri.app/v1/guides/getting-started/prerequisites#setting-up-macos) to quickly configure your environment before you start, if you want to package Windows or Linux systems, you can refer to [Building](https://tauri.app/v1/guides/building/) Documentation.